LukasOlivier/LukasOlivier/README.md

-# Lukas Olivier

-## Software Engineering Student & Developer
+# Lukas Olivier - Software Engineering Student & Developer

-I'm a software engineering student with a deep passion for programming and technology.
-I contribute to various open-source projects and work across multiple organizations.
+I'm an industrial engineering student with a passion for technology.
+Alongside my studies, I've started my journey as a student freelancer, specializing in software development.

 ### 📌 Quick Links